Militants attack presidential palace in mounting Yemen turmoil

 An explosion was later heard near a building used by the government's intelligence services in another district of the city, residents told Reuters.
 There was no immediate word on the cause of the blast.

-In the south, Defense Minister Muhammad Nasir Ahmad escaped an assassination bid by suspected al Qaeda gunmen who attacked a his motorcade in the province of Shabwa.
+In the south, Defence Minister Muhammad Nasir Ahmad escaped an assassination bid by suspected al Qaeda gunmen who attacked a his motorcade in the province of Shabwa.

-The defense ministry's website later said the shots heard near Ahmad's convoy were celebratory gunfire.
+The defence ministry's website later said the shots heard near Ahmad's convoy were celebratory gunfire.

 The violence capped a turbulent few days both for Yemen - a country Washington sees as one of the main battlefields in its global campaign against Islamist militants - and for its Western allies.